benc-uk/kube-workshop/k3s/01-cluster/readme.md

 # 🚦 Deploying Kubernetes

 Deploying a Kubernetes can be extremely complex, with many networking, compute and other aspects to consider.
-However for the purposes of this workshop, a default and basic bare metal cluster can be deployed very quickly.
+However for the purposes of this workshop, a default and basic K3s cluster can be deployed very quickly.

 ## 🚀 Virtual Machine Deployment